 If you encountered problems while using an ATAPI CD-ROM drive that is set in Master mode, please set the CD-ROM drive to Slave mode.
 Some ATAPI CD-ROMs may not be recognized and cannot be used if incorrectly set in Master mode.

-Configure the onboard IDE in the Main menu of the BIOS.
+Configure the onboard IDE in the Integrated Peripherals submenu ("OnChip IDE Device" section) of the BIOS.
 Refer to chapter 3 for more information.

 Cooling Fan Connectors